The Ultimate Parental Guide to Protecting Your Child on the Internet

 First, there is a question as to whether parents have the technological knowledge to keep children safe.
 If you are reading this article, this probably does not apply to you, but it may apply to the parents of some of your children’s friends.
 The parents may not have grown up with all of these technological devices and understand how to use them on a level that allows them to use the parental controls and understand the dangers that the online world poses.

 As a parent, you need to be concerned about the knowledge level of other parents.
 There are several things that you can do to raise the level of awareness and knowledge in your community.
-For instance, you could arrange to have classes at your school or church that provide less tech savvy parents knowledge about how to keep their children safe and the dangers that exist in the online world.
+For instance, you could arrange to have classes at your school or church that provide less tech-savvy parents knowledge about how to keep their children safe and the dangers that exist in the online world.
 Through a communal effort, everyone will benefit by being able to keep their children safer.
-This also closes some of the cracks in the system when it comes to the parents’ knowledge base about online safety.
+This also closes some of the cracks in the system when it comes to parents’ knowledge about online safety.
 You cannot protect against what you are not aware exists.
 Raising community awareness as a whole is the first step.

 Educating Your Teens